dborisenko/dborisenko.github.io/_posts/2016-02-02-microservice-topologies-in-akka-cluster.markdown

 # Direct topology

 Every _Actor_ in a cluster has a path, which includes it's network address.
 And this path is a part of serializable _ActorRef_ value.
 In this way you can have an actor, running on any machine and knowing it's reference _ActorRef_ is enough to send message directly to that actor from any other machine.
-Let's call this topology _direct_ and illustrate it by the following figure:
+Let's call this topology _direct_.

 # Cluster Singleton Topology